-After only 6 months of using the mySugr app, the occurrence of low blood sugars significantly decreased for people at risk of hypoglycemia.
-The LBGI (Low Blood Glucose Index), which indicates how often and severe low blood glucose events appear, was reduced by 17,4% during the time of monitoring¹.
+In a retrospective data analysis of more than 450 high-risk T1D users the occurrence of low blood sugars significantly decreased.
+The LBGI (Low Blood Glucose Index), which indicates how often and severe low blood glucose events appear, was reduced by 17,4% after 6 months¹.

-The effect of continuous documentation with the mySugr app was analyzed through a retrospective observational study.
-The anonymized data of 440 active users was observed.
-After only one month, the estimated HbA1c of this group dropped from an average of 9% to 7,8%.
-Six months later, the estimated HbA1c decreased to 7,7%².
+The effect of continuous documentation with the mySugr app was analyzed through a retrospective real world data analysis, where the anonymized data of 440 active T1D users was observed.
+After only one month, the estimated HbA1c dropped from an average of 9% to 7,8%.
+After six months, the estimated HbA1c decreased to 7,7%².

 We explored real-world changes in blood glucose parameters in a randomly selected population of mySugr Bundle users in the US.
-Significant improvements were observed in mean blood glucose (-10.4%), tests in range (+8.5%) and eHbA1c (-0.4%) only two months after initiation of the mySugr Bundle³.
-After four months, we were still able to see a sustainable improvement in blood glucose control (BGmean -11.8 mg/dl, tests in range +6.8% and eHbA1c -0.41%)⁴.
+Our restrospective data analysis indicated significant improvements in mean blood glucose (-10.4%), tests in range (+8.5%) and eHbA1c (-0.4%) only two months after initiation of the mySugr Bundle.
+Additionally, significant improvements in adherence were observed with the user's logging frequency increased by 17,5%³.

 Medical Value Lead